abinit/abinit/doc/tutorial/spin.md

 The energy of the magnetized system is the lowest and therefore energetically favoured, as expected since bcc iron is a ferromagnet.
-Finally, one notes also that the stress tensor is affected by the magnetization.
-This would also be true for  the forces for a less symmetric material.
+Finally, one also notes that the stress tensor is affected by the magnetization.
+This would also be true for the forces, for a less symmetric material.

-It is interesting to consider in more details the distribution of eigenvalues for each direction of magnetization, which is best done by looking at the respective densities of state.
+It is interesting to consider in more detail the distribution of eigenvalues for each direction of magnetization, which is best done by looking at the respective densities of state.
 To this end we have set [[prtdos]]= 1 in the input file, in order to obtain the density of states corresponding to spin-up and spin-down electrons (as soon as [[nsppol]]=2).
-The values of the DOS are in the files tspin_1o_DS1_DOS and tspin_1o_DS2_DOS for the magnetic and non magnetic case respectively.
+The values of the DOS are in the files tspin_1o_DS1_DOS and tspin_1o_DS2_DOS for the magnetic and non-magnetic cases respectively.
 We can extract the values for use in a plotting software.
-Traditionally, in order to enhance visibility, one affects with a negative sign the DOS of  minority  electrons.
+Traditionally, in order to enhance visibility, one plots the DOS of minority spin electrons using negative values.
-If we compare the DOS of the magnetized] system
+If we compare the DOS of the magnetized system

 ![](spin_assets/bccfe_mag_dos2.jpg)

-and the non magnetized system
+and the non-magnetized system

 ![](spin_assets/bccfe_nonmag_dos2.jpg)

 we observe that the up and down DOS have been "shifted" with respect each other.
-The integrated density of states yields the number of electrons for each spin direction and we see the magnetization which arises from the fact that there are more up than down electrons at the Fermi level.
+The integrated density of states yields the number of electrons for each spin direction, and we see the magnetization which arises from the fact that there are more up than down electrons at the Fermi level.

 That the magnetization points upwards is fortuitous, and we can get it